evertjr/llm-commit/README.md

 ## Model choice

-- Any instruction following model can acomplish this task, I personally recommend qwen2.5-coder-7b-instruct at the moment since it's a small, fast model that understand code well.
+- Any instruction following model can accomplish this task, I personally recommend qwen2.5-coder-7b-instruct at the moment since it's a small, fast model that understands code well.

 ## Extension Settings